-a.
-The ATS shall include a filtration step between the coagulant treatment train and the effluent discharge.
+B.3.a.
+The active treatment system shall include a filtration step between the coagulant treatment train and the effluent discharge.
 This is commonly provided by sand, bag, or cartridge filters.

-b.
-The discharger shall remove, dispose of, or recirculate (to the beginning of the treatment process) all backwash water;
+B.3.b.
+The discharger shall remove, dispose of, or recirculate (to the beginning of the treatment process) all backwash water.

-4. Instrumentation
+B.4.
+Instrumentation

-a.
-The ATS shall be equipped with instrumentation that automatically measures and records effluent water quality data and flow rate.
+B.4.a.
+The active treatment system shall be equipped with instrumentation that automatically measures and records effluent water quality data and flow rate.

-b.
-The minimum data recorded shall be consistent with the Monitoring and Reporting requirements below, and shall include:
+B.4.b.
+The minimum data recorded shall be consistent with the monitoring and reporting requirements below, and shall include:

 Influent turbidity;